Purdue-CSUSB/CS-190-F2016/labs/lab7/README.md

 4. When you are done editing, `git add` the file and commit.

-5. Run `git push` to publish your changes to Github so your partner can pull them down.
+5. Run `git push` to publish your changes to GitHub so your partner can pull them down.

 6. Your partner should now run `git pull` on his/her computer to see that you fixed the conflict.